mythaxis/mythaxis.github.io/content/submissions.md

 - Use *italics* for italics, don’t underline.
 Smart (“curly”) punctuation is preferred, but consistency is preferred more.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.

-## SOME NOTES ON ARTIFICIAL INTELLIGENCE
+## A NOTE ON "ARTIFICIAL INTELLIGENCE"

-***Mythaxis*** has both a simple and more complicated relationship with regard to the use of AI tools in fiction and publishing.

-### Submissions
-> **We are not interested in submissions featuring prose created by generative "artificial intelligence", algorithmic systems, large language models, or similar tools.** The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI tools, means that knowingly signing a contract of sale for an AI-generated submission would be inappropriate.
-We hope that submitting authors will respect our position on this.
+**We do not invite submissions featuring prose created by generative "artificial intelligence", algorithmic systems, large language models, or similar tools.**

+We recognise the importance of authorial ownership when it comes to an individual's rights.
+The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI tools, means that knowingly signing a contract of sale for an AI-generated submission would be inappropriate.
+We hope that submitting authors will respect our position.
-### Analytics
-> **We use a number of data analytics tools to study narrative patterns regarding the material that is submitted to us for consideration.** These are experiments to investigate ways to automate and simplify our administrative tasks.
-We do not use *generative* tools: data is in no way used to simulate the actual content of other people's work, and the tools we use are unable to output prose content derived from it.
-Data is anonymised for strict internal use only, and is not fed to external AI companies *under any circumstances*.

-We fully recognise the importance of authorial ownership when it comes to an individual's rights.
-This is why we cannot accept AI-derived submissions, and why we ensure any analysis of material that we conduct is not capable of producing derivative creative works.
-If you would like to know more about our activities, we discuss them further [here](https://mythaxis.co.uk/issue-34/artificial-artificial-intelligence.html).

-We hope that our exploration of new possibilities in digital publishing will not dissuade authors from submitting.
-We are of course completely willing to remove an author's work from our data set should they request it.
+In the past, ***Mythaxis*** has experimented with generative image tools and used data analytics to investigate the nature of the stories submitted to us.
+We documented these experiences in a number of editorials (see Issue [28](https://mythaxis.co.uk/issue-28/editorial.html) for art, Issues [31](https://mythaxis.co.uk/issue-31/editorial.html), [32](https://mythaxis.co.uk/issue-32/editorial.html), and [33](https://mythaxis.co.uk/issue-32/editorial.html) for data analysis, plus our final round up [here](https://mythaxis.co.uk/issue-34/artificial-artificial-intelligence.html)).
+All data analysed was always fully anonymised and never employed tools capable of producing derivative creative works.